4 Signs of Frozen Pipes- What to Watch For

 - Lack of Running Water– The most obvious danger of a frozen pipe is the inability to access running water.
 This can interfere with your tenant’s ability to do everyday tasks such as washing the dishes or taking a shower.
 It is a landlord’s responsibility to make sure his or her tenants have running water.

 - Potential to Burst- The second problem that can occur when a pipe freezes is that the pipe actually bursts.
 Once the actual water in the pipe freezes, pressure is created between the closed faucet and the blockage that can build up to a point that causes the pipe to explode.
+If the pipe bursts outside, this could also create dangerous slippery conditions while the temperatures are below freezing.

 Pipes That Are Vulnerable to Freezing